 - there are no ties with the biological parents.

-Our team of Netherlands immigration agents can give you complete information on how the conditions for Netherlands citizenship by descent can apply in case of adopted individuals.
+Our team of Netherlands immigration agents can give you complete information on how the conditions for Netherlands citizenship by descent can apply in the case of adopted individuals.

 What are the changes that take place once you are a Dutch citizen?